 blue lakes, thick canopied forests, and long ridge lines with stunning views.

 The course is nothing less than magical.

 Cougar, WA to Randle, WA

-The Bigfoot 200 is inspired by the wild Cascade Mountains and is the first point
+The Bigfoot 200 traverses the Cascade Mountains and is the first point

 to point 200 mile trail race in the United States.
 The course traverses some of

-the most stunning, wild, and scenic trails in the Cascade Mountain range of
+the most stunning, wild, remote and scenic trails in the Cascade Mountain range of

 Washington State.
 The race starts at Mt.
 St. Helens running through the